jkguiang/rucio-sense-sim/README.md

 ## Northbound
 Contains components that allow low-level components to communicate with high-level components
-- PSNet: stand-in for ESNet+FTS
+- VSNet: stand-in for ESNet+FTS
 ```
 ./bin/vsnet
 ```